 4. Quick Meditation

 A quick relaxation and deep breathing technique – like a little pause button to your non-stop world – will work wonders for you.
-Plus, the deep breathing can supply oxygen to refresh your brain.
+Plus, the deep breathing can supply oxygen to refresh your brain. meditation is also one of the methods used by drug detox los angeles to help people get back on track.

 - Sit or lie down in comfortable position.